It is anything but a game.

 If your child suffered injury or death as a result of seeing the “blackout challenge” on social media and then participating, you may have grounds for a lawsuit against social media outlets such as TikTok.

 Kline & Specter, with more than 50 lawyers, five of whom are also highly skilled medical doctors – the most in the United States – has the expertise to investigate and litigate “blackout challenge” cases against major social media outlets such as TikTok.

 Our attorneys have the experience to quickly and accurately assess such cases.
-We have won more than $10 billion in personal injury cases.
+We have won billions in personal injury cases.
 Contact us for a free evaluation of your case.

 While TikTok’s terms and conditions require that users be at least 13 years old, there apparently is no guarantee or safeguards to ensure that age requirement is met.
 Police in various jurisdictions are investigating several deaths that occurred after children took the “dare” to choke themselves evidently after watching videos on TikTok, owned by the Chinese company ByteDance.